Shop now

 Bamboo Care Guide

-SOIL & PLACEMENT generally bamboo prefers a quality, free-draining soil (~6.0 pH), ideal spacing is 1.0m apart for faster growth.
+SOIL & PLACEMENT bamboo prefers a quality, free-draining soil (~6.0 pH), ideal spacing is 1.0m apart.

 MULCH helps moisture retention and is a natural weed suppression.
-Apply about 100mm layer around the base of bamboo.
+Apply about 50mm layer around the base of bamboo.
 Avoid direct contact with stems to prevent rot.

 Planting bamboo in the ground (clumping)